-- Error correcting coding such as convolutional coding or block coding, leads to a coding gain at the cost of spectral efficiency Although this is attractive for power-limited applications, it is not desirable for band-limited applications. - In 1982, Ungerboeck published a paper in which he proposed a technique to achieve the coding gain without bandwidth expansion or reducing data rate.
-The basic concept of this technique is to perform coding gain onto an expanded modulation signal set. - That is, the number of signal points in the constellation used is larger (usually twice) than what is required for the modulation format of interest. - Ungerboeck presented an effective method, denoted as set partitioning, for mapping the code bits into signal points such that the minimum Euclidean distance is maximized. - In this joint approach to coding and modulation , convolutional codes and MPSK (or QAM) are mostly employed.
+- Ungerboeck presented an effective method, denoted as set partitioning, for mapping the code bits into signal points such that the minimum Euclidean distance is maximized. - In this joint approach to coding and modulation , convolutional codes and MPSK (or QAM) are mostly employed.
 The combined convolutonal code and modulation is denoted as Trellis Coded Modulation (TCM).
 Decoding is performed by using a soft-decision Viterbi decoder . - TCM experienced a fast transition from research to practical applications.
-In 1984, a generation of modems using TCM became available, achieving reliable transmission at speed of 14.4 kbits/s on private modems and 9.6 kbits/s on switshed -network modems. - TCM was adopted in the ITU-T Rec.
-V.32/33/34 for data communications over the standard telephone network.
+In 1984, a generation of modems using TCM became available, achieving reliable transmission at speedof 14.4 kbits/s on private modems and 9.6 kbits/s on switshed -network modems.TCM was adopted in the ITU-T Rec.
+V.32/33/34 for data communications over the standard telephone network. - Note that V.90 , the 56 kbits/s modem in common use today - TCM is also used in IEEE 802.15.3